ovh/docs/pages/web/web-paas/languages-dotnet/guide.en-gb.md

 ## Objective

-$partner_full supports deploying .NET applications by allowing developers to define a build process and pass its variables to the .NET Core build environment.
+Web PaaS supports deploying .NET applications by allowing developers to define a build process and pass its variables to the .NET Core build environment.

 ## Supported versions